Abuse of Prescription ADHD Medicines Rising on College Campuses

 to focus.
 Many students wrongly believe stimulants will improve their ability to learn

-when not taken as they were intended.
+taken as they were intended.

 Attention on ADHD medicines

 ADHD is short for attention deficit hyperactivity disorder.
 This is a common childhood

 disorder that often lasts into adulthood.
 People with ADHD have problems paying attention.

 They also have trouble controlling behavior or hyperactivity.
 The medicines most often

 used to treat ADHD are stimulants.
 When taken as directed, they can reduce attention

 and behavior problems in those with the disorder.
 Two types of stimulant ADHD medicines

 People who abuse stimulants may swallow pills.
 They may also snort or inject the contents.